natxty/finance_parse/README.md

-finance_parse
+Finance Parsing
 =============
+---

+###General
-A simple class/procedure I wrote to parse and store, for later reports, exported bank transactions
+A simple class/procedure I wrote to parse and store, for later reports, exported bank transactions, posted here merely as an example of some PHP Classes I wrote, in action.